Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods

-for any function $f$ and non-empty and closed sets $\X, \Y$.
-In addition, if $f$ is convex in $\x$ and concave in $\y$, and $\mathcal{X}$ and $\mathcal{Y}$ are compact, then the values of these two problems are equal.
+for any function $f$ and non-empty, closed sets $\X, \Y$.
+In addition, if $f$ is convex in $\x$ and concave in $\y$, and $\mathcal{X}, \mathcal{Y}$ are compact, then the values of these problems are equal.

-Comparing with \eqref{eq:max-min-inequality}, the results shown in \eqref{prop:prob_relat} indicate that the four problems we studied above should be much harder than the standard minimax problems.
-Indeed, as we show below, problems \eqref{eq:inn_minimax}-\eqref{eq:out_minimax} are all NP-hard in general, even when the objective function $f$ is strongly-convex strongly-concave, and the constraints sets $\X$ and $\Y$ are compact.
+The results shown in proposition \eqref{prop:prob_relat} indicate that the four problems we studied above should be harder than the standard minimax problems.
+Indeed, as we show below, problems \eqref{eq:inn_minimax}-\eqref{eq:out_minimax} are all NP-hard in general, even when the objective function $f$ is strongly-convex strongly-concave, and the sets $\X$ and $\Y$ are compact.

 \begin{proposition} Consider the \eqref{eq:inn_minimax} problem with a strongly-convex strongly-concave objective $f(\x,\y)$.
 This problem is NP-hard. \end{proposition} \begin{proof} Consider the problem